 9 Etiquette Tips for Wedding Guests from a Wedding Planner

 As an event and wedding planner who has been planning events for over 12 years, it is safe to say that I've planned and attended more than 150 weddings.
-In fact, I'm tightening up last-minute details for one next week.
-In my decade as a professional event and wedding-planner, I’ve not only imparted lots of wedding advice but also learned a lot as well.
+In fact, I'm tightening up last-minute details for one as I write.
+In my many years as a professional event and wedding-planner, I’ve not only imparted lots of wedding advice but also learned a lot as well.
 So, consider this VIP advice.
 Weddings are really important to the people getting married, and they put themselves through a lot to ensure they can share their day with you.
-And, while I’ve learned to accept that something will always go wrong, wedding guest etiquette failings always annoy me.
-Here are a few expert tips for wedding guests to help make the bride and groom’s day one to truly remember.
+And, while I’ve learned to accept that something will always go wrong, wedding guest etiquette fails always annoy me.
+So here are a few expert tips for wedding guests to help make the bride and groom’s day one to truly remember.

 1. Return the RSVP card: There is a reason they call it an RSVP (Respond, Seriously, Very Promptly) card!
 It is not just for show.
 Your RSVP card is very important in determining the number of people to cater for.
 And, since a catering halls charge per person, please show some respect, check a box, and mail the pre-stamped envelope.

 2. If your invite does not say “and guest,” you do NOT have a plus one: High on the list with not returning RSVP cards, is bringing uninvited guests.
 Unless your invitation says "plus one", you are the only one invited.
 And no, DON'T ask for one!

 3. Don't volunteer to help, unless you really mean it: Weddings give us such beautiful moments but the steps leading up to that day can be really frustrating and stressful.
 Though it might be a great gesture, don't volunteer to help unless you intend to follow through.
 Yes, that includes financially!
 So, if you offered to pay for an item, or help complete a task.
 Be sure to show up.